clement2019/ansible-project/ansible-patching/ansible-patching_with_roles/command.md

 # to create a role in ansible run the comand below

-ansible-galaxy init apache_role
+ansible-galaxy init nginx_role

 # Now to run ansible patching role on the remote servers run the command below

-ansible-palybook -i inventory apache_playbook_role.yaml
+ansible-palybook -i inventory playbook_nginx_role.yaml